Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Introduction

-We note that in the above theorem, the right hand $\mathbf g$-vector is defined through cluster algebras of principal coefficients which depends on a choice of initial cluster which is exactly a triangulation $T$ in our case.
-As the theorem is spontaneously valid for any triangulation $T$, a flip between $T$ and $T' = \mu_k(T)$ gives rise to the isomorphism
+We note that in the above theorem, the right-hand $\mathbf g$-vector is defined through cluster algebras of principal coefficients which depend on a choice of initial cluster which is exactly a triangulation $T$ in our case.
+As the theorem is valid for any triangulation $T$, a flip between $T$ and $T' = \mu_k(T)$ gives rise to the isomorphism

-In particular, it induces a bijection between support $\tau$-tilting pairs intertwining Adachi--Iyama--Reiten's mutation on the two sides.
-In fact, the map $\Phi_{T'}^{-1}\Phi_T$ is explicitly operated by a Derksen--Weyman--Zelevinsky type mutation of decorated representations we construct in \Cref{section: mutation}.
+In particular, it induces a bijection between support $\tau$-tilting pairs intertwining AIR-mutations on the two sides.
+In fact, the map $\Phi_{T'}^{-1}\Phi_T$ is explicitly operated by a DWZ-type mutation of decorated representations we construct in \Cref{section: mutation}.
 It is through these operations that we achieve to show \Cref{thm: main thm 1}.